Next Service

 WIDENING THE CIRCLE (formerly the RACIAL JUSTICE TASK FORCE

-Over the past year, the Anti-Racism/Racial Justice group has been studying the UUA’s report as to how to dismantle racism and oppression within ourselves and Unitarian Universalism so that we can “widen the circle” at Emerson.
-We are now turning our focus towards Widening Emerson’s circle through diversity, equity, inclusion and racial and social justice.
+We are currently focusing on “widening Emerson’s circle” through diversity, equity, inclusion and racial and social justice.
 See this website’s Racial Justice page in the Community menu for more information.
 Please contact LindaBeth if you would like to learn more and perhaps join us.

 EMERSON BOOK DISCUSSION GROUP